 Jason J. McCuiston was born in the wilds of southeast Tennessee, where he was raised on a carnivorous diet of old monster movies, westerns, comic books, horror magazines, sci-fi and fantasy novels, and, of course, Dungeons & Dragons.
 Publishing his first story about zombies, kung fu, and family ties in Parsec Ink's 2017 Triangulation: Appetites anthology, Jason became a semi-finalist in the Writers of the Future contest and has studied under the tutelage of best-selling author Philip Athans.
 His stories of fantasy, horror, and science fiction (and even a few crime dramas) have appeared in numerous anthologies, periodicals, websites, and podcasts.

-Before this collection is available, you can meet the Last Star Warden in A Celebration of Storytelling, coming December 1.
+You can meet the Last Star Warden in our anthology A Celebration of Storytelling.
 It's Jason's first story about his intrepid space hero and his loyal companion, Quantum.
 He also has a short crime drama in the anthology as well.

 The Origins of The Last Star Warden